apostrophecms/apostrophe-guides/README.md

 - Required: `N`
 - Default: `guide`

-The URL where you guide will live.
+The URL of your guide.
+If your site is running on `http://localhost:3000`, by default your guide will be available on `http://localhost:3000/guide`.
+If you set this option set to `styleguide`, your guide would be `http://localhost:3000/styleguide`.

 ### baseCSSClass